greydanus/greydanus.github.io/_posts/2017-11-10-visualize-atari.markdown

 layout: post
 comments: true
 title:  "Visualizing and Understanding Atari Agents"
-excerpt: "Deep RL agents are effective at maximizing rewards, but it's often unclear what strategies they use to do so.
+excerpt: "**NOT FINISHED** Deep RL agents are effective at maximizing rewards, but it's often unclear what strategies they use to do so.
 I'll talk about a paper I just finished, aimed at solving this problem."
 date:   2017-11-10 11:00:00
 mathjax: true
 ---